 On Tuesday, the Weld County Sheriff’s Office issued a warning to drivers about a scam involving “ghost cars” that use duplicated license plates.

-The sheriff’s office stated that fraudsters copy valid permanent plates and place them on out-of-state vehicles, resulting in toll violations being billed to the rightful owner of the plates.
+According to the sheriff’s office, fraudsters copy valid permanent plates and place them on out-of-state vehicles, resulting in toll violations being billed to the rightful owner of the plates.

 A similar scheme with temporary tags was reported in New York, where one victim received a $600 toll bill sent to collections.

-If this happens to you, file a report with local police and notify the DMV.
+If this happens to you, file a report with local police and notify the Department of Motor Vehicles.
+Those documents can then be used to dispute the toll company's fees.

 Denver7 is committed to making a difference in our community by standing up for what's right, listening, lending a helping hand and following through on promises.
 See that work in action, in the videos above.